oracle/terraform-provider-oci/website/docs/r/apigateway_gateway.html.markdown

 	* `type` - Type of the Response Cache.
 * `state` - The current state of the gateway.
 * `subnet_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the subnet in which related resources are created.
+* `system_tags` - System tags for this resource.
+Each key is predefined and scoped to a namespace.
+Example: `{"orcl-cloud.free-tier-retained": "true"}`
 * `time_created` - The time this resource was created.
 An RFC3339 formatted datetime string.
 * `time_updated` - The time this resource was last updated.
 An RFC3339 formatted datetime string.